vgrabelnikov/Billing-Data-Loader/README.md

 ## Create Timer

-After deploying your function you can create trigger with timer for it: https://cloud.yandex.ru/docs/functions/quickstart/timer-quickstart For cron expression you can use this template (Trigger runs every 1 hour): 0 * ? * * *
+After deploying your function you can create trigger with timer: https://cloud.yandex.ru/docs/functions/quickstart/timer-quickstart

+For cron expression you can use this template (Trigger runs every 1 hour): 0 * ? * * *